February 28, 2022

 Buildings usually need new or replacement roofing installed at some point during their service lives.
 New metal roofing is an ideal roofing retrofit option due to its longevity and durability, which can extend the life of the roofing and require fewer replacements over time.
 The aesthetic appearance of a new metal roof can also make a notable visual impact to upgrade the building itself.

-When considering such a metal roof retrofit on an existing building, the first thing to realize is that there are a number of choices available.
-Here is a quick look at five of the most common ones that can be selected from and tailored to suit a particular building.
-Note that since all of them will add some structural loading to the roof, all the retrofit solutions should be reviewed by a professional structural engineer to be sure the existing building can accommodate the changes.
+There are several types of metal panel systems that can be used for a roof retrofit on an existing building.
+Here is a quick look at five different options that can be selected from and tailored to suit a particular building.
+Since all of them will add some structural loading to the roof, all the retrofit solutions should be reviewed by a professional structural engineer to be sure the existing building can accommodate the changes.

 For cases where a standoff isn’t sought, new, non-structural metal roof panels with a specifically retrofit profile can be installed directly over existing roof panels on roof slopes of 1/2: 12 and greater.
 That means there is no need to tear out the old roof, since the new panels are through-fastened into the old ones and the purlins below, all in a pattern that avoids the original fasteners.
 Such retrofit panels are available in 29 and 26 gauge in full range of colors and come with a factory-applied vapor barrier on the underside.
 Even light-transmitting panels are available for this retrofit panel system.